raspberrypilearning/rpi-python-line-following/en/step_1.md

 In addition to your Raspberry Pi buggy, you will need:

 - 8 female-female jumper leads
-- 2 Line following sensors
+- 2 line following sensors
 - Soldering iron and solder
 - Insulating tape

 ![components](images/components.jpg)
-You can purchase the line following sensors used in this project by viewing the [buggy shopping list](https://my.aliexpress.com/wishlist/wish_list_product_list.htm?spm=a2g0s.8937460.0.0.EKSrsx&currentGroupId=100000000943756){:target="_blank"}, although any line sensors can be used.
+You can purchase the line following sensors used in this project via this [buggy shopping list](https://my.aliexpress.com/wishlist/wish_list_product_list.htm?spm=a2g0s.8937460.0.0.EKSrsx&currentGroupId=100000000943756){:target="_blank"}, although any line sensors will work here.
 --- /collapse ---